tytydraco/yessleep/out/Im_sleeping_with_my_best_friends_girlfriend_Theres_something_in_her_eye.md

 Suddendly I figure where the sound was comimg from and I almost ran away from there.
 I could swear I got cold and some horrible goosebumps traveled through my skin.

-I leaned fowars and presses my ear against the wall.
+I leaned forward and pressed my ear against the wall.

 I didn't hear anything, but then, a scream.
 It was Nicole.